MixMasterT/care-guard/crew/README.md

 ## Contributing

-When adding a new framework:
+When adding a new crew:

 1. **Follow the established structure** and patterns
 2. **Include comprehensive documentation**
 3. **Add appropriate tests**
-4. **Update this README** with framework details
+4. **Update this README** with crew details
 5. **Test integration** with the main system

 ## Support

-For questions about framework development or integration:
+For questions about crew development or integration:

 1. Check the existing CrewAI implementation as reference
 2. Review `patient/agentic_monitor_integration.py` for integration patterns